Succinct Permutation Graphs: Preliminaries

-Finally, for the construction of our data structures, we will assume that an \emph{ordered} PG $G_\pi$ is given; the following result allows to compute such from a given PG in linear time.
+A graph is \emph{comparability} if its edges can be oriented such that if there are edge $(a,b)$ and $(b,c)$, then there is an edge $(a,c)$.
+We will use the following classical characterization of PGs. \begin{theorem}[PG \& comparability, \cite{dushnik1941partially}] A graph $G$ is a PG if and only if both $G$ and $\overline{G}$ are comparability graphs. \end{theorem} Finally, for the construction of our data structures, we will assume that an \emph{ordered} PG $G_\pi$ is given; the following result allows to compute such from a given PG in linear time. \begin{theorem}[PG recognition, {\cite{McConnellSpinrad1999}}] There is an algorithm that given a graph $G=(V,E)$ on $n=|V|$ vertices and $m=|E|$ edges computes in $\Oh(n+m)$ time two bijections $\pi:[n]\to[n]$ and $\rho:V\to[n]$ with $\rho(G) = G_\pi$, or determines that $G$ is not a PG. \end{theorem} \ifsubmission{}{